AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 ##### <a id="startSdk"> **`startSdk()`**

-In version 6.9.0 of the react-native-appslfyer SDK we added the option of spliting between [init](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#init) and [start](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#start) of the *android* sdk.
+In version 6.9.0 of the react-native-appslfyer SDK we added the option of spliting between [init](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#init) and [start](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#start) of the *Android* sdk.
 You just need to add the property `manualStart: true` to the init object, and later call `appsFlyer.startSdk()` whenever you descide.
 If this property is set to `false` or doesn't exist the sdk will start after calling `appsFlyer.initSdk(...)`<br>
-`manualStart` property will no effect the behavior of the iOS app! for iOS the sdk will start after the call of `appsFlyer.initSdk(...)`
+`manualStart` property will not effect the behavior of the iOS app! for iOS the sdk will start after the call of `appsFlyer.initSdk(...)`

 *Example:*
 ```javascript